 % npm install --save-dev grunt

-Next, let’s configure Grunt by making a Gruntfile.js.
+Next, configure Grunt by creating a Gruntfile.js.

 module.exports = function(grunt) {